Documentation

 • Visual.
 An old study found human beings process visual information 60,000 times faster than simple text.
 Opt for visual media that uses colorful infographics, images and photos over multipage, text-heavy manuscripts whenever possible.

 Don’t forget to give employees easy access to your work instructions.
 Regardless of whether they are on- or off-site, make sure that everyone in your team can use the document when needed.
-You might want to build a knowledge base so that all of your work instructions live in one place.
+You might want to build a knowledge base so all your work instructions live in one place.

 Standardization is another major key to success.
 Your team won’t see any benefits unless you can consistently develop and update your work instructions.